timelord666/telegramBot/README.md

 # telegramBot
-telegram Bot, no libs native cs.
+telegram Bot, no libs for api, native cs.